 Miss Esther stood to one side as another patient came through the door.

 “Ah, Dilly Dolphin, how are you?
 And how is little Dubby?”
 Susanna was on to her next nursing project.

 Miss Esther moved out into the street.
 “Susanna is a good nurse, isn’t she, Carrots?
 God has given her a real gift!”

 Miss Esther climbed back up the shelves and found herself at Sarai’s TeaShop.

-“Good morning, Miss Esther!
+“Good afternoon, Miss Esther!
 Can I serve you in any way today?”

 Miss Esther suddenly realized her legs were very tired.
 “A cup of tea would be lovely.
 It has been a very full day.”

 “Yes, thank-you.”
 Miss Esther sank down on a tin stool and let Carrots rest on the floor beside her.

 “And how is Carrots today?”
 Sarai poured a dish of milk and set it down beside Carrots.